Hire The Best Video Game Voice Actor For Your Project

 Tap into our global community of professional voice actors.
 Browse our talent and bring your job to life.

 Vancouver, British Columbia

 CHRIS PHILLIPS GAMING DEMO

 Call of Duty - Action - Military - EBGAMES - Warfare -

 Los Angeles, California

 Skip the back-and-forth.
-Buy projects at pre-determined prices and guaranteed timelines.
+Buy packages at pre-determined prices and guaranteed timelines.